School Board Policy 806 -

 F. Early School Closure Procedures

-The superintendent will make decisions about closing a school or any school district building as early in the day as possible.
-The early school closure procedures will set forth criteria for early school closure (e.g. weather related, utility failure, or a crisis situation), and will specify how closure decisions will be communicated to staff, students, families and the school community (designated broadcast media, local authorities, e-mail, parent notification systems, district or school websites), and will discuss the factors to be considered in closing or reopening a school or building.
+The Superintendent will make decisions about closing a school or any school district building as early in the day as possible.
+The early school closure procedures will set forth criteria for early school closure (e.g., weather related, utility failure, or a crisis situation), and will specify how closure decisions will be communicated to staff, students, families, and the school community (designated broadcast media, local authorities, e-mail, parent notification systems, district or school websites), and will discuss the factors to be considered in closing or reopening a school or building.

 Early school closure procedures also will include a reminder to parents and guardians to listen to designated local radio and TV stations for school closing announcements, where possible.